Advancing Women's Leadership

 The leadership, dedication and ambition of female athletes deserves our recognition, encouragement and support.
 Be a voice for allyship and progress.

-04/07/2017, which was written in collaboration with Carly Clarke, Head Coach of Women's Basketball at Ryerson University, and Lisa Haley, Head Coach of Women's Hockey at Ryerson University.)
+(Inspired by an article published in the Huffington Post, 04/07/2017, which was written in collaboration with Carly Clarke, Head Coach of Women's Basketball at Ryerson University, and Lisa Haley, Head Coach of Women's Hockey at Ryerson University.)